adifatol/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded one lap on track one using center lane driving.
+I used the mouse and tried to turn as smoothly as possible (tried the keyboard but the results were very bad).

+After that I recorded another lap on the other way around and merged the two datasets.

 Here is an example image of center lane driving:

 ![alt text][image2]